C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 https://github.com/C0nw0nk/Nginx-Lua-Anti-DDoS/pulls

+## Be sure to use the latest Nginx+Lua builds and libraries to avoid any issues.

 # Usage / Installation :

 Edit settings inside `anti_ddos_challenge.lua` to cater for your own unique needs or improve my work.
 (Please share your soloutions and additions)